 There are some serious hikers out there!
 When hiking with a group, I try to start at a fast pace so that even when I slow down, I will still be ahead.
 However, there are people who hike weekend and hiking a hill for them is like a walk in the park.
 Keeping up with such can make you run out of breath, struggle, or even hurt yourself.
 When hiking, the most effective strategy I know that works is to know your pace and keeping it.
 Sometimes, you’re lucky to find other members in the group moving at the same pace as yours and move with them.
 When I say you shouldn’t compare with others, I mean this because we are all built differently, have different lifestyles and competing with others sometimes you are subjecting yourself to unfair conditions.

 Think about the summit, it will all be worth it

+Hiking builds resilience by teaching you to focus on the bigger picture.
 When working on long-term projects, it is easy to get discouraged along the way.
 Resilience doesn’t happen in a day, it is built.
 You build resilience by constantly reminding yourself why you are doing what you do.
 You remind yourself of how nice it will feel when you achieve your goal.
 When hiking, I keep telling myself, “I can’t come this far and not get to the summit” and with that, I push myself further.

 Think about how far you’ve come, it really would be a shame to lose the effort